1813 crossing of the Blue Mountains: Aftermath

 In recognition of the successful crossing, all three explorers were rewarded by Macquarie with a grant of 1000 acres of land west of the mountains.
-Blaxland later claimed to have led the expedition, however records from the time of the crossing imply that they were joint leaders.
+Blaxland later claimed to have led the expedition; however, records from the time of the crossing imply that they were joint leaders.

 Surveyor-General George William Evans was dispatched by Macquarie in November 1813 to follow the path taken and travel further to determine the best route to access the arable farmland.
 Evans continued past Mount Blaxland to the Macquarie and Lachlan Rivers and the site of modern Bathurst.
 Upon his return, he was rewarded with 1000 acres of land in Tasmania.
 Macquarie then commissioned William Cox in July 1814 to construct a road, following the path taken by the three explorers and extended by Evans.
 Cox's team of convict workers completed the job in six months and Cox was rewarded by Macquarie with a grant of 2000 acres of land near the site chosen by Macquarie for Bathurst.
 Macquarie travelled along the new road, naming it the Great Western Road, in 1815.
 Artist John Lewin accompanied Macquarie on the tour.

-The colonial expansion into the lands of the Wiradjuri nation, west of the Blue Mountains, led to the Bathurst war.
+The colonial expansion into the lands of the Wiradjuri people, west of the Blue Mountains, led to the Bathurst war.